mjegurupati/mjegurupati/README.md

 ### 💼 Experience

+**Teaching Assistant** – *Center for Teaching and Learning, FAU*
+📅 Aug 2024 – Present
+- Guided students in applying algorithms and mathematical techniques to data analysis and problem solving, reinforcing statistics skills used in data science and analytics.
+- Designed structured learning approaches to help students build data-driven decision-making skills and strengthen foundations for analytics-focused coursework.

 **AI-Data Analyst Intern** – *ModMed (Boca Raton, FL)*
-📅 May 2025 – Present
+📅 May 2025 – Aug 2025
 - Built LangGraph-based agentic workflows for triaging AI Scribe feedback, enhancing transcription accuracy and model performance.
 - Designed and deployed RAG pipelines with Databricks, ensuring HIPAA-compliant feedback loops and robust monitoring.
 - Collaborated with data engineers and clinicians to refine medical terminology models and reduce feedback resolution time.
 - Completed training in InfoSec, Compliance, and Ethical Hacking.

-**Teaching Assistant** – *Center for Teaching and Learning, FAU*
-📅 Aug 2024 – May 2025
-- Supported students in College Algebra and Statistics; CRLA-certified tutor.

 **Software Engineer** – *Netcracker Technology, Hyderabad*
 📅 Apr 2022 – Jun 2023